whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 You and the people around you can do this.
 What could help you succeed?
 Explore paths to creating new healthy cultures in _Part 3 - The Deepest Revolution_.

 ### References

+[xxx-violence.de prescott pleasure touch]

+[xxx-body pleasure and the origins of violence]

 [xxx-guardian portugal president knew]-aaa (Tremlett, 2002)